February 23, 2026 · 12 min read

 Slot players are motivated differently than table game players.
 Most view gambling as entertainment, not investment.
 They accept the house edge in exchange for excitement, and session length matters more to them than theoretical edge.

 For many, slot play is about escape and relaxation.
-It's often described as "zoning out"—the lower decision-making required compared to table games appeals to many players seeking stress relief through repetitive, engaging gameplay.
+It's often described as "zoning out"—a phenomenon researchers call the machine zone, where the lower decision-making required compared to table games appeals to many players seeking stress relief through repetitive, engaging gameplay.

 Then there's the dream factor.
 Progressive jackpots create lottery-like appeal.
 Near-misses create psychological engagement.
 Big win stories drive continued play.